-The candidate must be informed in writing of the outcome of the review.
+The centre must inform the candidate in writing of the outcome of the review.
 It should also be logged and brought to the attention of the head of centre.
 The written record must be made available to the awarding body on request.
+The centre must inform the awarding body if it does not accept the outcome of a review.